Tejas1409/FreshBasketProject/README.md

 # FreshBasketProject
-Online Vegetable store where people can get chemical free , frash, organic vegetables from thwe farm. farmers can have access to customers for their fartms and dairy products. a seperate section where thw products would be verified for their quality, a seperate login for admin, customer and seller is provided.
+Online Vegetable store where people can get chemical free , fresh, organic vegetables from the farm.
+Farmers can have access to customers for their farm and dairy products.
+A seperate section where the products would be verified for their quality, a seperate login for admin, customer and seller is provided.